YONGHUYOU/hychen.github.io/_pages/about.md

   - /about.html
 ---

 I'm now a third-year master student in Artificail Intelligence at Xiamen University under the supervision of Prof. [Liang Xiao](https://lxiao.xmu.edu.cn/) (IEEE Fellow).
 Previously, I received my Bachelor degree in computer science from Fujian Normal University and was honored as an Outstanding Graduate in 2019.
-My research interests include deep learning and computer vision.
 My research interests include AI for Communications, collaborative vehicular perception and edge computing.
 This is my [CV](https://yonghuyou.github.io/hychen.github.io/resume.pdf).

 News
 ======